iamfarzad/fbc-lab-v7/typescript-thrashing-implementation-plan.COMPLETE.md

 Detailed breakdown of class changes:

 ### Modified Classes:
-- Any classes with properties using `EnhancedChatMessage` - Update to `Message`
+- Any classes with properties using `EnhancedChatMessage` - Updated to `Message`
 - Any classes with methods returning `UnifiedMessage` - Update to `Message`
 - Component classes with Message-related props - Update prop types